RomanAgeev/bash-classes/README.md

 # bash-classes
-Implementation of OOP class semantics in bash
+An OOP class semantics implementation in bash